-Chlorpromazine is an antipsychotic prescription medication used in the treatment of schizophrenia and bipolar disorder.
-Although this medication is not said to be addicting and chlorpromazine abuse is not likely, the brain may need time to adjust when you stopping chlorpromazine.
-Following the abrupt withdrawal of this medication, symptoms resembling those of physical dependence such as flu-like symptoms, nausea, and vomiting, dizziness and tremors appear.
-You simply can’t do a cold turkey approach with chlorpromazine/Thorazine because you can experience severe withdrawal symptoms, particularly if you’ve been taking it for a long time or take a high dosage.
-If you want to successfully relieve chlorpromazine withdrawal side effects, you must wean off very gradually.
-Tapering too quickly or stopping chlorpromazine abruptly will likely cause individuals to experience severe problems.1
+Chlorpromazine (also known as Thorazine) is an antipsychotic prescription medication used in the treatment of schizophrenia and bipolar disorder.
+Although this medication is not said to be addicting, and Chlorpromazine abuse is not likely, the brain may need time to adjust when stopping Chlorpromazine.
+Following the abrupt withdrawal of this medication, symptoms resembling those of physical dependence such as flu-like symptoms, nausea, vomiting, dizziness, and tremors appear.
+You simply can’t do a cold turkey approach with Chlorpromazine/Thorazine because you can experience severe withdrawal symptoms, particularly if you’ve been taking it for a long time or take a high dosage.
+If you want to successfully relieve Chlorpromazine withdrawal side effects, you must wean off very gradually.
+Tapering too quickly or stopping Chlorpromazine abruptly will likely cause individuals to experience severe problems.1

-This isn’t like stopping Tylenol; chlorpromazine, like other antipsychotics, make neurochemical changes throughout your body.
-As a result, if you chlorpromazine tapering is abrupt, your body can experience severe chaos.
+This isn’t like stopping Tylenol.
+Chlorpromazine, like other antipsychotics, makes neurochemical changes throughout your body.
+As a result, if your Chlorpromazine tapering is abrupt, your body can experience severe chaos.
 You will likely have both physical and emotional withdrawal reactions.
 Of course, slow tapering doesn’t guarantee that everything will be problem-free.
-But it sure beats the odds of quitting cold turkey or tapering too quickly with chlorpromazine.
-Physical dependence is normal and a universal result after sustained consumption of chlorpromazine.
+But it sure beats the odds of quitting cold turkey or tapering too quickly with Chlorpromazine.
+Physical dependence is normal — and a universal result — after sustained consumption of Chlorpromazine.
 After a certain amount of time, every user of this medication will likely experience withdrawal symptoms if intake is abruptly ended or markedly diminished.1,3

 Dr. Samuel Lee is a board-certified psychiatrist, specializing in a spiritually-based mental health discipline and integrative approaches.
 He graduated with an MD at Loma Linda University School of Medicine and did a residency in psychiatry at Cedars-Sinai Medical Center and University of Washington School of Medicine in Seattle.
 He has also been an inpatient adult psychiatrist at Kaweah Delta Mental Health Hospital and the primary attending geriatric psychiatrist at the Auerbach Inpatient Psychiatric Jewish Home Hospital.
 In addition, he served as the general adult outpatient psychiatrist at Kaiser Permanente.
 He is board-certified in psychiatry and neurology and has a B.A.
 Magna Cum Laude in Religion from Pacific Union College.
 His specialty is in natural healing techniques that promote the body’s innate ability to heal itself.